raphael-group/chisel/README.md

 cd demos/complete/ && bash demo-complete.sh # Enter the directory of the complete demo and run it
 ```

+A successful execution of these commands will generate the final plots of the demo as PNG images in `chisel/demos/complete/plots/` and the [other outputs]
+Details of the outputs are described in [insert]

 <a name="setup"></a>
 ## Setup

-[CHISEL](https://bioconda.github.io/recipes/chisel/README.html) is distributed as a [bioconda](https://bioconda.github.io/) package; thus, there are three major methods of installation, which are described below.
+[CHISEL](https://bioconda.github.io/recipes/chisel/README.html) is distributed as a [bioconda](https://bioconda.github.io/) package, and can be installed either from conda or directly from source.
-The user can install CHISEL using the preferred installation method, and additional notes are reported at the end of this section.
+Depending on your interest in using conda, there are three possible installation approaches for CHISEL.

 1. [Full automatic installation](#automatic): creates a new conda installation with Miniconda and installs CHISEL on it;
 2. [Standard installation](#standard): uses an existing conda installation and installs CHISEL on it;
-3. [Custom installation](#custom): installs CHISEL from source without conda;
+3. [Custom installation](#custom): installs CHISEL from source without conda.

-4. [Additional notes](#additionalnotes): additional comments and recommendations.
+Additional notes](#additionalnotes) and comments are reported at the end of this section.

 <a name="automatic"></a>
 ### Full automatic installation